NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-2.1.md

 In previous versions of NuGet, updating a package source from within the Visual Studio options dialog required deleting and re-adding the package source.
 NuGet 2.1 improves this workflow by supporting update as a first class function of the configuration user interface.

 ![Package manager configuration dialog](./media/releasenotes-21-edit-pkg-source.png)

-## Bug Fixes

-NuGet 2.1 includes many bug fixes.
-For a full list of work items fixed in NuGet 2.0, please view the [NuGet Issue Tracker for this release](http://nuget.codeplex.com/workitem/list/advanced?keyword=&status=Fixed&type=All&priority=All&release=NuGet%202.1&assignedTo=All&component=All&sortField=LastUpdatedDate&sortDirection=Descending&page=0).